gae123/sd2/README.md

 commit on EHs, there is no chance for accidentally commit generated artifacts.
-1. Modern IDEs are heavyweight and have perofrmance requirements that increase with bigger projects. sd2 uses multiple replicas of the source code so both the IDE and the compilers/transpilers etc can work independently.
+1. Modern IDEs are heavyweight and have perofrmance requirements that increase with bigger projects. sd2 uses multiple replicas of the source code so both the IDE and the compilers/transpilers/toolchain can work independently.
 1. If your source code targets multiple output platforms you can very efficiently simultaneoulsy make a change in one place and have it compile and run in all the target platforms.

 ## How to set it up
 sd2 relies on one or more configuration files that define your DHs, your conainers/images and your repositories/workspaces.
 The configuration file needs to be in your home directory under .sd2 (ie ~/.sd2/config.yaml).

 sd2 reads the configuration
-file and takes all the actions needed to maintain the connections and replicate the repositories in real time as they change in the development machine.
+file and takes all the actions needed to maintain the connections and replicate the repositories in real time as they change in the EH computer.
-If you change the configuration file, the daemon automatically will change what it is doing to match the new configuration.
+If you change the configuration file, sd2 will automatically change what it is doing to match the new configuration.

 You can download the appropriate sd2 binary for your platform